CODE-at-TACC/summer-2016/robotics/STATES.md

 This is what causes the state machine to run.
 You shouldn't need to modify this.
 It simply means that your firmware will execute the currently assigned state.

-### Heat Seeker!
+### Try This!

-You're going to program your robot to avoid walls and look for a heat source.
-When it has found the heat source, it should publish an event.
+You're going to make a robot that drives around without ever hitting a wall.

-- Create an FSM diagram to plan out the behavior of the robot
+- Modify the FSM diagram so that instead of returning to the "waiting" state when the robot is obstructed, it starts spinning and returns to "driving" when no longer obstructed.
-- Act out the diagram to make sure that your logic works
-- Test your heat sensor using exposed variables.
-You may be surprised by what you find!
-- Code your program to go find a heat source.

-Remember - it can't bump into walls!
+- Modify `5_states.ino` so that it does what you have diagramed.

 ### Nuts and Bolts